hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ## Requirements:
 Windows 11 ISO - download [here](https://www.microsoft.com/en-us/software-download/windows11)
-  - or use any Windows ISO of your choice
+> Or use any Windows ISO of your choice

 LXD: `snap install lxd` <br/>